rbawden/paraphrasing-bleu/README.md

 * `paraphrases/newstest201{8,9}/` - paraphrased references (human and automatic methods)
 * `paraphrases-parses/newstest201{8,9}/` - paraphrased references (human and automatic methods)
 * `diversity-results/` - raw diversity scores for WMT19
-* `metrics-scores/newstest201{8,9}/` - BLEU (and Meteor) scores for baselines and multi-Bleu (or Meteor) metrics using automatic paraphrases
+* `metric-scores/newstest201{8,9}/` - BLEU (and Meteor) scores for baselines and multi-Bleu (or Meteor) metrics using automatic paraphrases
+* `metrics-task/` - gold (human) quality assessment files for WMT18 and WMT19
-* `metric-correlations/newstest201{8,9}/` - raw and relative metric correlations for all methods tested - TODO
+* `latex-correlation-results/newstest201{8,9}/` - raw and relative metric correlations for all methods tested - TODO

-TODO
+Code and scripts:

+* scripts in `scripts/`
+* code either in this directory or linked in this README

 ## Instructions for reproducing results: